 Amazon Boot Camp

-The course walks you through everything you need to know from start to finish, including multiple methods for sourcing products both locally and online.
-You also get access to a private forum, with assistance from moderators.
+Amazon Boot Camp walks you through everything you need to know from start to finish, including multiple methods for sourcing products both locally and online.

 This is one of the main reasons why I believe wholeheartedly in paying a premium for proper training.
 You can definitely find cheaper courses out there.
 But most of those $47.00 eBooks you find were written in 2011 and probably not updated since they were released.